THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 But water softener salt isn’t your only option.

 Below are 7 of the best alternatives to rock salt to melt snow and ice and keep more money in your pocket.

 How To Melt Ice

-Before we get started with looking at the alternatives to rock salt, we first have to understand why rock salt is used in the first place.
+Before we get started with looking at the alternatives to rock salt, we first have to understand why it is used in the first place.

 During winter weather, icy surfaces typically receive a treatment of rock salt to help melt the ice and prevent melted snow and ice from refreezing.

 - First, everyone uses rock salt as the preferred way to melt ice.
 So, odds are in the winter it is hard to come by, especially before or after a storm.
-Just think of all the news reports at home centers showing the empty pallets where rock salt used to be.
+Just think of all the news reports at home centers showing the empty areas where shovels, snowblowers and other winter storm products used to be.